A3-Root/Root_Cyberwarfare/wiki/Mission-Maker-Guide.md

 This guide covers integrating Root's Cyber Warfare into your Arma 3 missions using scripting.

+# **WARNING: THIS IS A STOP GAP SOLUTION UNTIL A MORE PERMANENT 3DEN FRIENDLY MODULES ARE EVENTUALLY RELEASED.**

 ## Overview

 While Zeus modules are great for dynamic missions, scripted integration gives you more control and allows pre-configuration.
 This guide shows you how to add hacking tools, devices, and configure access control via scripts.